Zachary Quinto: Career

 Quinto first appeared on television in the short-lived television series The Others, and appeared as a guest star on shows including CSI, Touched by an Angel, Charmed, Six Feet Under, Lizzie McGuire, and L.A.
 Dragnet.
 In 2003, during the theatrical run of Endgame by Samuel Beckett, directed by Kristina Lloyd at the Odyssey Theatre in Los Angeles playing the role of Clov, he landed a recurring role as computer expert Adam Kaufman on the Fox series 24; Quinto appeared in 23 episodes of the third season.

-In 2006, Quinto played the role of Sasan: the haughty, bisexual Iranian-American best friend of Tori Spelling on her VH1 series So NoTORIous.
+In 2006, Quinto played the role of Sasan, the haughty, bisexual Iranian-American best friend of Tori Spelling on her VH1 series So NoTORIous.
 Later that year, he joined the cast of Heroes as Gabriel Gray, better known as the serial killer Sylar.
 He worked on the series until its cancellation in 2010 after four seasons.

-His casting as a young Spock in the J. J. Abrams-directed reboot of the Star Trek film franchise was officially announced at the 2007 Comic-Con.
+His casting as a young Spock in the J. J. Abrams–directed reboot of the Star Trek film franchise was officially announced at the 2007 Comic-Con.
 Speaking alongside Leonard Nimoy at a press conference to promote the first new Star Trek film, Quinto revealed that Nimoy had been given casting approval over who would play the role of the young Spock.
 "For me Leonard's involvement was only liberating, frankly," says Quinto.
 "I knew that he had approval over the actor that would play young Spock, so when I got the role I knew from the beginning it was with his blessing."

 In a September 2008 interview, Abrams said of Quinto's performance as Spock: "Zachary brought a gravity and an incredible sense of humor, which is a wonderful combination because Spock's character is deceivingly complicated.
 The revelation for me watching the movie, when I finally got to watch the whole thing after working on sequences, was that he is extraordinary.
 He was doing things I didn't even realize while we were shooting – these amazing things to track his story."
-Quinto also made references to Star Trek's historical record for diversity and inclusiveness in its casting and storylines.